Kuon-dev/ffwd-front-end/src/data/courses/cpp-namespace.md

 In this example, we define an anonymous namespace and a function `internalFunction()` inside it.
 The function has internal linkage and can only be accessed within the translation unit where it is defined.

-## Conclusion

-Namespaces in C++ provide a way to organize code, prevent naming conflicts, and improve code readability.
-They allow us to create logical groups of related